ArshadChowdhury/e-bazaar-backend/README.md

 # E-bazaar backend

-Backend of an e-commerce project to Add new products, Search products, Paginate, Add/Edit quantity/Delete products from cart.
+Backend of an e-commerce project to add new products, search products, paginate, add/edit quantity/delete products from cart.

 ## Live API GET Routes